Quick access

 What This Team Has Shipped

 A live marketplace in 4 countries.
 41,366 listings.
-App Store #1 in Switzerland. $731k total spend — no salaries, no office, all capital allocated to product or acquisition.
+App Store #1 in Switzerland. $731k total spend | fully variable cost structure, all capital allocated to product, acquisition and compliance.
 Built by a small founding team with deep mobile experience (30+ years combined) and marketplace operator knowledge.

 Next: team expansion to build out global infrastructure.
 Already receiving inbound from experienced engineers (including Android) who want to join.